tomasBernal/MLASDO/README.md

 - Dataset with any omics content (transcriptomics, metabolomics, proteomics, methylomics...) of each patient.
 This dataset will be used to train the machine learning algorithm in charge of classifying the patients.

 - Clinical data dataset, this will contain different clinical data for each patient.
-This dataset will be used to create a report based on ratios, with this report providing evidence to support that the diagnoses identified as abnormal are indeed abnormal.
+This dataset will be used to create a report based on ratios, with this report providing evidence to support that the diagnoses identified as anomalous are indeed anomalous.

 Therefore, the first step will be to check that both datasets are composed of the same patients, ensuring consistency between the detection of the anomalous cases and their subsequent evidencing.